esl/MongooseIM/doc/user-guide/Jingle-SIP-setup.md

     * see [How-to-build](How-to-build.md) for details on building.
       It's important to remember to run the configuration script with `with-jingle-sip` flag set:
       `tools/configure with-jingle-sip`.
-      Without this, 3rd party deps required by the Jingle/SIP translator will not be included in the release.
+      Without this, third party dependencies required by the Jingle/SIP translator will not be included in the release.

 * Routr (SIP server) - https://routr.io
     * I recommend downloading binaries for your system from https://routr.io/docs/getting-started-installation.html